 Date Time : 2 November 2011, 8.30 pm

 Venue : Dewan Sultan Mizan, Universiti Malaysia Terengganu (UMT)

-Admission is giveaway for both performances.
-For some-more information, greatfully revisit a Japan Foundation, Kuala Lumpur’s website here.
+Admission is free for both performances.
+For more information, please visit the Japan Foundation, Kuala Lumpur’s website here.

 Photo (c) The Japan Foundation